quickmodel/quick-model-docs/docs/unity/setup.md

 Open Window -> Package Manager in Unity.
 You should now see all your assets.
 Select **My Assets** from packages dropdown.
 Type "Quick Model" in the search field to find this add-on and then install it.

+## How To Uninstall
+Open Window -> Package Manager, then select Quick Model from the list and click remove-button.
+If you want to remove all folders Quick Model has created, go to the folders section under basics of this documentation and remove these folders.